APGCxnnxr/FuseCube---The-Glitched-Adventure/README.md

 4. Enjoy

-5. Open the EXTRASTUFF.js for a unblocked version of my game if it gets blocked. ( its an unblocker )
+5. Open the EXTRASTUFF.js for a unblocked version of my game if it gets blocked.

 Fusecube TGA is a game i made for fun.
 This will be reviving updates.